One Health. One Mission. One Global System.

 Who we are

 Collaboration is at the heart of GLEWS+.
-Our platform is powered by the tripartite partnership of FAO, WHO and WOAH, leveraging their collective global networks, data systems and expertise.
+The platform is powered by the partnership of FAO, WHO and WOAH, leveraging their collective global networks, data systems and expertise.

 FAO

-• Monitoring and reporting of transboundary animal disease events and zoonosis through the EMPRES Global Animal Disease Information System (EMPRES-i+) database
+• Monitoring and reporting of high-impact animal disease events through the EMPRES Global Animal Disease Information System (EMPRES-i+) database, and its field network in 130 countries and territories.

-• Capacity building in animal health and livestock sectors
+• Capacity building of veterinary services in animal health surveillance, prevention, preparedness and response

-• Analysis of disease trends affecting food systems
+• Analysis of disease trends affecting animal food systems

 Read more